Thrombocytes (platelets)

 Aspirin + dipyridamole (AGGRENOX)

-• the combination of aspirin 50 mg + controlled-release dipyridamole 200mg (ASA+DP) given twice daily is more effective than ASA alone (ARR 1.5%/year)
+• the combination of aspirin 50 mg + controlled-release dipyridamole 200mg (ASA+DP), given twice daily, is more effective than ASA alone (annual risk reduction – ARR of 1.5%)

-• ESPS2 (The European Stroke Prevention Study , 1996) – the absolute annual risk reduction of ASA+DP compared to ASA is 1.5% (NNT/year 66)
+• ESPS2 (The European Stroke Prevention Study, 1996) reported an absolute annual risk reduction of 1.5% for ASA+DP compared to ASA alone (NNT/year 66)

-• ESPRIT (European/Australasian Stroke Prevention in Reversible Ischaemia Trial, 2005) – annual absolute risk reduction of ASA+DP vs. ASA is 1%
+• ESPRIT (European/Australasian Stroke Prevention in Reversible Ischaemia Trial, 2005) demonstrated an annual absolute risk reduction of 1% for ASA+DP vs. ASA

 Indobufen (IBUSTRIN)

-• indications: antiplatelet therapy, e.g., in cerebrovascular and cardiac ischemic disease, peripheral vascular disease of atherosclerotic nature, venous thrombosis, disorders of fat metabolism, and diabetes
+• indications: cerebrovascular and cardiac ischemic disease, peripheral vascular disease of atherosclerotic nature, venous thrombosis, disorders of fat metabolism, and diabetes

-• dosage 2 x 200 mg, dose reduction in nephropathy (according to creatinine clearance):
+• dose: 2 x 200 mg, dose reduction is necessary based on creatinine clearance):

-• AEs: bleeding, GIT difficulties, headache, impaired renal function, decrease in leukocytes and platelets
+• AEs: bleeding, GI difficulties, headache, impaired renal function, decrease in leukocytes and platelets

 Inhibitors of P2Y receptors